AlessandroDias/parseiro/README.md

 email-marketing-parser
 ======================

-Parse links on a e-mail marketing file, replacing variables with values.
+Parse links on an E-mail Marketing html file, replacing variables with values.